GerHobbelt/libassert/README.md

 - `LIBASSERT_NO_STRINGIFY_SMART_POINTER_OBJECTS`: Disables stringification of smart pointer contents

 **CMake:**
-- `LIBASSERT_USE_EXTERNAL_CPPTRACE`: Use an externam cpptrace instead of aquiring the library with FetchContent
+- `LIBASSERT_USE_EXTERNAL_CPPTRACE`: Use an external cpptrace instead of aquiring the library with FetchContent
-- `LIBASSERT_USE_EXTERNAL_MAGIC_ENUM`: Use an externam magic enum instead of aquiring the library with FetchContent
+- `LIBASSERT_USE_EXTERNAL_MAGIC_ENUM`: Use an external magic enum instead of aquiring the library with FetchContent

 ## Library Version